sagynbek/Text-to-Speech-Windows-Forms/README.md

 > <a href="./downloads/TextToSpeech_1.0.10.zip" download>**Click to Download**</a> Installation zip

+## Key features:
+- Offline
+- Download audio
+- SSML support
+- Windows OS
+- Free

 Text-to-Speech application.
-This app is build on top of Windows Form, uses Windows installed Synthesis.
+This app is Free to use, offline application.
+Build on top of Windows Form, uses Windows installed Synthesis.
 You choose one of the available voices, and make it read text, download as `.wav` file on your Desktop, under `Audio Files` folder.

 ### SSML